ShreyaVijaykumar/Federated-Learning-on-MNIST-Bridging-Accuracy-Gaps-in-Distributed-Clients/README.md

-# Federated Learning on MNIST: Bridging Accuracy Gaps in Distributed Clients
+# Federated Learning on MNIST – bridging accuracy gaps across noisy and clean clients

 Federated Learning (FL) enables multiple clients to collaboratively train a model **without sharing raw data**, ensuring privacy and efficiency.
 This project demonstrates **how FL improves model performance for clients with different data qualities** using the MNIST dataset.